sourcebroker/deployer-extended/README.rst

 db:pull
 +++++++

-- | *Note*
-  | This command allows you to download database from target instance to current instance.
+This command allows you to pull database from target instance to current instance.
-    In the background it runs several commands to accomplish this task.
+In the background it runs several other tasks to accomplish this.

-    It will do following:
+Here is the list of tasks that will be done afer "db:pull":
 1) First it runs db:export task on target instance and get the "dumpcode" as return to use it in next commands.
-    2) Then it runs db:download (with "dumpcode" value from first task).
+2) Then it runs db:download on current instance (with "dumpcode" value from first task).
-    3) Then it runs db:process (with "dumpcode" value from first task).
+3) Then it runs db:process on current instance (with "dumpcode" value from first task).
-    4) Then it runs db:import (with "dumpcode" value from first task).
+4) Then it runs db:import on current instance (with "dumpcode" value from first task).

-- | *Example*
+**Example**
   ::

    dep db:pull live